julelang/jule/std/jule/README.md

 - **(10)** Jule can handle supported types bidirectionally for binary expressions (`s == nil || nil == s` or etc.).
 However, when creating CAST, some types in binary expressions must always be left operand.
 These types are; `any`, type enums, enums, smart pointers, raw pointers and traits.
     - **(10.1)** For these special types, the type that is the left operand can normally be left or right operand.
 It is only guaranteed if the expression of the relevant type is in the left operand.
 There may be a shift in the original order.
     - **(10.2)** In the case of a `nil` comparison, the right operand should always be `nil`.
+- **(11)** The `Scope` field of iteration or match expressions must be the first one.
+Accordingly, coverage data of the relevant type can be obtained by reinterpreting types such as `uintptr` with Unsafe Jule.

 ### Implicit Imports